Exponentially-enhanced Quantum Non-Hermitian Sensing via Optimized Coherent Drive

 The unconventional non-reciprocity was employed as a powerful resource for quantum sensing in \cite{Lau2018} when quantum noises are included.
 It allows to arbitrarily exceed the fundamental limit constraining any reciprocal sensors.
 In \cite{Bao2021}, by introducing two coherent drives, a uniform bound concerning the best possible measurement rate per photon was set up for both reciprocal and non-reciprocal sensors.
 It was shown that by focusing on a two-mode system, the bound is approximately attainable and can, in principle, be made arbitrarily large.

-An exponentially-enhanced protocol was presented in \cite{McDonald2020} by utilizing multi-mode non-Hermitian lattice dynamics and making use of both non-reciprocity and an unusual kind of $\mathbb{Z}_2$ symmetry breaking.
+Skin effect is a unique feature of non-Hermitian systems \cite{Okuma2020,Kawabata2020}, which depicts the extreme sensitivity to the boundary conditions.
+In \cite{Okuma2020}, it was revealed that the skin effect originates from intrinsic non-Hermitian topology, and a unified understanding about the bulk-boundary correspondence and the skin effects in non-Hermitian systems was provided.
+A novel class of sensors has been introduced by harnessing this striking boundary-sensitivity to make the sensitivity growing exponentially with the size of the device \cite{Budich2020,Koch2021}.
+A different exponentially-enhanced protocol was presented in \cite{McDonald2020} by utilizing multi-mode non-Hermitian lattice dynamics and making use of both non-reciprocity and an unusual kind of $\mathbb{Z}_2$ symmetry breaking.
 With appropriate perturbation Hamiltonian, the protocol yields dramatic enhancement, i.e., the quantum Fisher information (QFI) per photon increases exponentially with the lattice size.
-The setup there involves two copies of the Hatano-Nelson chain, which is a 1D tight-binding chain with asymmetric nearest-neighbour hoppings.
-Thus, the system exhibits the non-Hermitian skin effect (NHSE), which implies that the eigenenergies and eigenstates of the system Hamiltonian are extremely sensitive to changes in boundary conditions.
-However, somewhat surprisingly, in \cite{McDonald2020} it was shown that the quintessential NHSE does not provide any true advantage in sensing.
-To be specific, with the intuitively optimal perturbation Hamiltonian named $V_{\text{NHSE}}$, which induces tunneling between the first and last sites of the open Hatano-Nelson chain, the QFI per photon does not show any enhancement as the system size $N$ increases.
+However, somewhat surprisingly, in \cite{McDonald2020} it was shown that the quintessential non-Hermitian skin effect (NHSE) does not provide any true advantage in sensing.
+To be specific, with the intuitively optimal perturbation Hamiltonian $V_{\text{NHSE}}$, under which the eigenenergies and eigenstates of the non-Hermitian system are extremely sensitive to changes in boundary conditions implying the skin effect, the QFI per photon does not show any enhancement as the system size $N$ increases.